-Security mechanisms are associated with groups.
+Security mechanisms associates with groups.
 Groups consist of users.
 A user can belong to any number of groups.
 Each user has some access rights/permissions to each model.
 It is managed by module_name/security/ir.model.access.csv file, defines access control to a whole model.
-Odoo provides following several security mechanisms concerning user roles.
+Security mechanism in Odoo provides concerning user roles.

 1. Access Control:

 It is managed by the ir.model.access records, defines access to a whole model.
 If a user belongs to one group has the access right to write and the user belongs to another group has the right to update.
 Then the same user can do the both.
 Suppose if the user does not belongs to any group then access rights applies to all users.

 Step 1: Create a security folder in your module.